BMIRDS/deepslide/README.md

 - Code for generating patches on the fly instead of storing them in memory for training and testing would save a lot of disk space.
 - If you have issues, please post in the issues section and we will do our best to help.

+# Citations

+This method was used in [Deep learning for classification of colorectal polyps on whole-slide images](http://www.jpathinformatics.org/article.asp?issn=2153-3539;year=2017;volume=8;issue=1;spage=30;epage=30;aulast=Korbar) by Korbar et al, published in the Journal of Pathology Informatics in 2017 and winner of the Journal of Pathology Informatics Most Popular Article Award for 2017.